-- 4. An appeal is defined as a formal questioning of a decision on an academic matter made by the responsible academic body. - 5.
+An academic appeal is defined as a formal questioning of a decision on an academic matter made by the responsible academic body.

 For undergraduate or taught graduate courses, a concern which might lead to an appeal should be raised with your college authorities and the individual responsible for overseeing your work.
 It must not be raised directly with examiners or assessors.
-If it is not possible to clear up your concern in this way, you may put your concern in writing and submit it to the Proctors via the Senior Tutor of your college. - As noted above, the procedures adopted by the Proctors in relation to complaints and appeals are on the web [www.admin.ox.ac.uk/statutes/regulations/]. - 6.
+If it is not possible to clear up your concern in this way, you may put your concern in writing and submit it to the Proctors via the Senior Tutor of your college.

 For the examination of research degrees, or in relation to transfer or confirmation of status, your concern should be raised initially with the Director of Graduate Studies.
-Where a concern is not satisfactorily settled by that means, then you, your supervisor, or your college authority may put your appeal directly to the Proctors.
+Where a concern is not satisfactorily settled by that means, then you, your supervisor, or your college may put your appeal directly to the Proctors.